GSA/digitalgov.gov/content/posts/2013-12-19-eventbrite-now-available-for-federal-use.md

 ---
+url: /2013/12/19/eventbrite-now-available-for-federal-use/
 date: 2013-12-19 12:26:12 -0400
-title: 'Eventbrite Now Available for Federal Use'
+title: Eventbrite Now Available for Federal Use
 summary: 'Does your agency host events, organize meet-ups, or provide training and professional development? &nbsp;Then&nbsp;Eventbrite&nbsp;can help you manage the process more easily and efficiently.
 Eventbrite is the latest tool with a&nbsp;federal-compatible Terms of Service.
 Eventbrite is an online ticketing service that allows event organizers to plan, set up registration or ticket sales and'
-authors: [bsteele]
+authors:
+  - bsteele
 categories:
   - Social Media
 tag: